paschalogu/Terraform/README.md

 **Considerations:**

-- For High availability and fault tolerance, instances have been replicated on different availability zones (us-east-1a, us-east-1b, us-east-1c) within the same region.
+- Availability: For High availability and fault tolerance, instances have been replicated on different availability zones (us-east-1a, us-east-1b, us-east-1c) within the same region.
-- Principle of Least Privilege was considered when assigning policy to IAM role for the cluster.
+- Security: Principle of Least Privilege was considered when assigning policy to IAM role for the cluster.
-- Security: Public access to the MySQL database has been denied.
+- Security: Public access to the MySQL database has been disabled.

 ### Step 1: Confirm Terraform is Installed Locally